 How do students learn Chinese from A.I.?

-Artificial Intelligence, A.I., is a hot topic, the most advanced technology on Earth.
-Powerful countries are spending billions on it.
-And it is no surprise that many Chinese learning tools are labelled with the function of A.I. learning, which is often coupled with cool concepts like “cloud” and “WiFi”.
+A.I. is probably one of the most advanced technologies on Earth.
+Powerful countries are spending billions of dollars on it.
+And it is no surprise that many Chinese learning tools are labelled with the function of A.I. learning.

 I have seen promotional materials for some learning tools, such as a mini robot or an animal figure, which claim that they are equipped with A.I., and that students can learn Chinese directly from them.